Aloe Vera Pups for Planting

 Caring for your plants will ensure that you have aloe all-year round; during cold weather, move your plants indoors.

-- Aloe Vera is an extremely versatile plant, popular for its use in cosmetics and as a treatment for burns you can produce your own soothing aloe simply by harvesting some mature leaves.
+- Aloe Vera is an extremely versatile plant, commonly used in cosmetics and as a treatment for burns, you can produce your soothing aloe by harvesting some mature leaves.

 Cut Aloe Vera Leaves

 - Cut mature leaves off at the base of the plant, then split and scrape inner juice out for use.
 The Aloe Vera juice can be stored refrigerated for a short period or frozen.